DavidRuhe/DavidRuhe.github.io/_posts/2023-06-07-clifford-layers.md

 <figure>
   <img src="/assets/images/clifford-neural-layers/navier-stokes-example.png" style="max-width: 50%">
   <img src="/assets/images/clifford-neural-layers/navier-stokes.png" style="max-width: 50%">
   <figcaption>Left: top row displays the input scalar field together with the $x$ and $y$ components of the vector field.
 The middle row displays the neural network prediction, and the bottom row the ground-truth.
-Right: one-step and rollout mean-squared-errors of a ResNet, a Clifford ResNet and a rotational Clifford ResNet; all as functions of the number of training trajectories.
+Right: one-step and rollout mean-squared-errors of a ResNet, a Clifford ResNet, and a rotational Clifford ResNet; all as functions of the number of training trajectories.
 The Fourier Neural Operator (FNO) and Clifford Fourier Neural Operator (CFNO) results are also shown.
 Note that the (rotational) Clifford versions outperform their baseline counterparts.
 Also note that while the FNO results are better in this figure, in <a href="https://arxiv.org/abs/2302.06594">subsequent work</a> we will see that UNet-style architectures based on Clifford layers outperform even the FNOs.</figcaption>
 </figure>

 This particular system has a scalar field and a two-dimensional vector field.
 Since they are coupled by a PDE, it is natural and beneficial to encode them in the scalar and vector parts of a multivector, respectively.
-The one-step loss denotes the error after a single iterations.
+The one-step loss denotes the error after a single iteration.
 The rollout loss shows the cumulative error when the network is autoreggresively applied.
 We see that the Clifford networks steadily outperform their naive counterparts.
 This makes them a promising candidate for such applications, potentially enabling fast and accurate PDE solutions to scientific problems in the near future.

 # Conclusion
-In this post we focused on the work [Brandstetter et al. (ICLR 2023): Clifford Neural Layers for PDE Modeling](https://arxiv.org/abs/2209.04934).
+In this post, we focused on the work [Clifford Neural Layers for PDE Modeling (ICLR 2023)](https://arxiv.org/abs/2209.04934).
 We introduced Clifford algebras and how to construct neural layers out of them.
-These generalize complex and quaternion neural networks, and hence can tacke similar problems as they do, but even more.
+These generalize complex and quaternion neural networks and hence can tackle similar problems as they do, but even more.
 For example, they were shown to be of great value in approximating partial differential equation solutions by coupling the scalar and vector parts of the PDE in one multivector.
-Of particular interest is the *rotational layer*, since it outperforms the native Clifford layer despite both being an equally flexible linear operation.
+The *rotational layer* is of particular interest, since it outperforms the native Clifford layer despite both being an equally flexible linear operation.
 In the [next post]() of this series, we dive deeper into the geometry of this layer using modern (projective) geometric algebra.